scality/Zenko-RFCs/utapi/DESIGN.md

 ```

 Each event can also have attached metadata such as the `account` , `bucket`,
 or `location` of the affected resource.
-These are attached as Warp10 `labels`
+These are attached as Warp 10 `labels`
 to the event and are used during checkpoint creation to create the various
 levels of metrics.